nainakataria08/nainakataria08/README.md

-# Hi, I'm Naina 👋
+# Hey, I'm Naina 👋

-🎓 Computer Science Student
+🎓 Computer Science Student | 💻 Builder in Progress | 🤖 Exploring AI

-💻 Learning by building
-🤖 Exploring AI & software
-🏆 Hackathon enthusiast
+> I learn by building, break things by experimenting, and grow by figuring out how they work.

-## About Me
+## 🚀 What I'm About

-I'm a computer science student who enjoys learning by building projects and experimenting with new ideas.
+I'm a computer science student passionate about turning ideas into real projects.
+I'm currently exploring software development, AI, and everything I can learn by building.

 I'm currently learning:
 - C
 - Python
-- Git & GitHub
+- Git & Github
 - AI

-## What I'm Working On
-🚀 Building projects and preparing for hackathons
-💻 Improving my programming fundamentals
-🤖 Exploring AI-powered applications

 ## Goals

 - Build meaningful projects
 - Get better at software development
 - Participate in hackathons
 - Keep learning and experimenting

----

-⭐ Thanks for visiting my profile!